Invoca/developer-docs/source/api_documentation/calls_in_progress_api/index.rst

 If you have Enhanced Caller Profiles (ECP) enabled, the demographics_data field will contain any ECP data that is available for the caller.

+It's important to note that the API will omit fields with null values.

 Query Parameters
 ~~~~~~~~~~~~~~~~~